Opaax/Opaax.github.io/Yojimbot.md

 I also had the chance to experiment with the object slicing system.

-The project is still evolving; initially, I built a simple combo system, and now I’m working on a visual editor to design combos graphically.
+The project is still evolving, initially, I built a simple combo system, and now I’m developing a visual editor to design combos graphically.
+It is compatible with the ```Gameplay Ability System```, transitions are handled through tags, allowing the creation of contexts to trigger the correct combo.

 ## Combo graph WIP